domonkoss/ceudsd/seminar/4-nosql/README.md

 ```

 ### ***Exercise***
-List the name and degree of the top 10 connected Officers from Romania.
+List the name and degree of the top 10 most connected Officers from Romania.Tell me the no1.

 <a name="homework"/>